Adapting your home: managing cognitive impairment and behaviour that challenges

 Behaviour that challenges

-The causes of behaviours that can be challenging vary.
-They may be due to a condition such as Autism, a learning disability, or may occur after a head injury or an illness.
+The cause of behaviours that can be challenging can vary.
+They may be due to a condition such as autism, a learning disability, or may occur after a head injury or an illness.
 As part of the aging process, a condition such as dementia may also cause changes to a persons’ behaviour and result in behaviour that is challenging.

-Understanding why someone displays behaviour that challenges will help towards managing this and altering the environment around them can reduce the likelihood of the behaviour occurring.
-Sometimes however it is not possible to find a cause of a behaviour, possibly because it does not occur immediately after a trigger, or because the person is unable to express what is upsetting them.
-Then the best response may be to ensure the behaviour does not put an individual or those around them at risk of harm.
+Understanding why someone displays behaviour that challenges will help towards managing this, and altering the environment around them can reduce the likelihood of the behaviour occurring.
+Sometimes, it is not possible to find a cause of a behaviour, possibly because it does not occur immediately after a trigger, or because the person is unable to express what is upsetting them.
+In this case the best response may be to ensure the behaviour does not put an individual or those around them at risk of harm.

 Looking for cues which can cause behaviour that is challenging may be linked to a person's routine.
 It may be that disrupting a routine or an unexpected event will cause a behaviour that is challenging to be displayed.
 This is difficult to predict or manage, but being aware of ‘triggers’ and what will calm someone will help manage the behaviour.

 For some, the triggers are linked to the five senses.
-If a texture, sound, smell, taste or something visual affects someone who cannot move away from it, cannot tell those around them of their dislike, or in some cases manage the fear they feel, they may display behaviour that is challenging.
-This could be someone who dislikes a particular colour or who finds a noise disorientating for example.
-A busy cluttered environment may be the trigger (Mostafa, 2010; Nagib & Williams, 2016), or an inability to understand how a space can be used for very different purposes (e.g. a bedroom used for play, personal care and for sleep).
+If a texture, sound, smell, taste or something visual affects someone who cannot move away from it, cannot tell those around them of their dislike, or in some cases manage the fear that they feel, they may display behaviour that is challenging.
+This could be someone who dislikes a particular colour or who finds a noise disorientating, for example.
+A busy, cluttered environment may be the trigger, or an inability to understand how a space can be used for very different purposes (e.g. a bedroom used for play, personal care and for sleep).

-An Occupational Therapy assessment and intervention may be recommended to consider how a person’s sensory needs can be met.
+An occupational therapy assessment and intervention may be recommended to consider how a person’s sensory needs can be met.
+You can speak to your GP or local council about arranging this.

 Safety: reducing risks around the home